Cybugg/ChatApp-with-Socket.io/README.md

 ### iPhone 15 Website Clone using NextJS

-This project is a simple chat application built with NextJS and Socket.io just to demonstrate the use of the framework built on websocket
+This project is a simple chat application built with NextJS and Socket.io just to demonstrate the use of the framework built on websocket.

+### Features
+- **Real-time connection**: You can send message in real time .
+- **Room**: You can join a room and send message peculiar to only that room.

 ### Technologies Used